 Local authorities sit in the middle of a web of information.
 Everything from social care for vulnerable children, waste collection, procurement, council tax collection to planning applications produces huge quantities of data.
 This data is sometimes garbled, hard to analyse or personal and sensitive.
 But it is potentially hugely beneficial in helping councils make services more targeted and effective, to allocate resources to where they will have the biggest impact, to save officer time in front and back office processes, and to provide insight into the causes of, and solutions to, costly social problems.

-We want to help local authorities get more from the data they hold.
-Our research project will articulate the ways in which data analytics can help local authorities to find savings and improve outcomes for people and communities.
+We wanted to help local authorities get more from the data they hold.
+Our research project articulated the ways in which data analytics can help local authorities to find savings and improve outcomes for people and communities.

-Our research work will include case studies, interviews, surveys, desk based research and workshops.
-We will produce a series of written outputs with practical insights and lessons addressing the common barriers to working with data and setting out a range of strategies for getting more value from local authority data.
-We will also feed in our learning to relevant Nesta practical programmes such as the Offices of Data Analytics.
+We studied leading data innovations in local government.
+Our research included case studies, interviews, surveys, desk-based research and workshops.
+We produced practical insights and lessons addressing the common barriers to working with data and setting out a range of strategies for getting more value from local authority data.